 Colocation vs. Cloud Services: Which is Best?

-IT departments are increasingly forced to make the most of limited budgets.
+IT departments are increasingly forced to make the most of limited budgets, and deciding on colocation vs cloud services is an important piece of the puzzle.
 According to Kaseya, maintaining a sophisticated infrastructure with limited staffing and "budget squeezes" is a major pain point for many businesses.
 Surveys of CIOs indicate that the top business priorities for 2016 include security, the cloud, consolidation, and business intelligence.
 If you're one of many organizations who need a more robust storage solution soon, you're likely wondering whether colocation or the cloud is best for you.

 Both colocation and cloud services can offer immense cost savings for businesses who need more storage quickly without a big budget.
 Ultimately, a comprehensive understanding of your internal resources and business needs will determine which solution fits your business best.
 In this blog, you'll learn the pros and cons of both colocation and cloud hosting, so you can determine which one will offer the most benefits.